Frequently Asked Questions (FAQ's)

 I am having problems with my application and need help?

 We apologize if you are having problems with your application.
-Most of the issues we have noticed are the citizenship section of the application.
-To fix this issue:
+Most of the issues are with the social security field auto populating.
+To fix the issue, follow the steps below:

 Do you offer full ride scholarships to international students?